 I love setting up new devices!
 Please note that setup can take anywhere from 1 to 5 hours, depending upon if you are transferring data from one device to another.
 I cannot guarantee that your data will arrive safely, however (though I will do my utmost to ensure that this process goes as smoothly as possible) or that there is a proper mechanism to do so.
 I therefore ask that you backup your data before attempting this process, to ensure the best possible outcome.
 If you have any questions about how to do this, please ask me in advance.

 I would love to show you my portfolio, but unfortunately Apple owns it (all of the professional work I did in technology while working for Apple).
 As a result, since 12+ years of my professional life were spent at Apple I have nothing that I can physically show you at this time.
 As I make more videos on YouTube I will be able to better showcase to you my ability to understand technology.
-You can also view my IMDB® profile, which is located at https://www.imdb.com/name/nm2222496/
+You can also view my IMDB® profile, which is located at https://www.imdb.com/name/nm2222496/ go to this website

 To many I am. 🙂 When customers have exhausted all other options and finally find someone who can solve their problem, they tend to see you in that way!

 You are not required to pay any kind of deposit before booking a session.